gemini-rtsw/gemini-docs/howtos/CentOS8-VM.rst

 ------------------
 Unfortunately, right now there doesn't exist a Cisco-VPN solution for CentOS-8 which works with Gemini's.
 NetworkManager-vpnc is apparently not yet built for
 CentOS-8.
-To work around this issue in the VM's network settings activate *NAT* and in the *Advanced* section set the aapter type to *Paravirtualized Network (virtio-net)*.
+To work around this issue in the VM's network settings activate *NAT* and in the *Advanced* section set the adapter type to *Paravirtualized Network (virtio-net)*.
 Then VPN connection to Gemini can be activated on the host system.
-Reconnect you virtual network and the host system's
+Reconnect your virtual network and the host system's
-VPN connection should be accasible from within the guest system now.
+VPN connection should be accessible from within the guest system now.